 One of the rarest Morgan models, the 'transition' cars of which very few were built, the post 1954 'waterfall' grille yet retaining the two spares as seen on 1950-1953 Morgan flat rads.
-While the actual number built is a figure we don't have (but are researching) only around around 250 Plus 4s were built in 1954-1955 so the number is that or less.
+While the actual number built is a figure we don't have (but are researching, and at the moment the Morgan factory historian is on furlough and we couldn't contact him) this submodel was built between the Fall of 1954 and the Spring of 1955...hence, just a handfull made.

 Of course, ALL Morgans are rare with production figures between 85 and near 600 a year during the 50s and 60s....compare that to 10,000 MG TCs built in four years, 29,000 MG TDs in three years, and 9,600 MG TFs built in a year and a half.